Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Address Visibility & the “On the Way” Workflow

-Many businesses choose to mask the full street address until the fieldworker explicitly indicates they are travelling.
-This encourages better customer communication (ETA updates), reduces unauthorised early arrivals, and supports privacy.
+Many businesses choose to mask the full street address until the fieldworker explicitly confirms they are travelling.
+This encourages consistent ETA communication, reduces unauthorised early arrivals, and supports customer privacy.

 | Feature | Admin setting | What the fieldworker sees | Business benefit |